Low-distortion Inference of Latent Similarities from a Multiplex Social Network: Improving the distortion for multiple categories

 \section{Improving the distortion for multiple categories}

-In order to improve the estimates for multiple categories, we employ the two algorithms from Section~\ref{sec:additive-singleCat}.
-The main difference with the single-category case is that when we count the number of edges between the balls in the original \multiSG graph for some category $i$, some of these edges may come from other categories, which might affect the estimation.
+We next improve distortion from a multiplicative constant to $1+o(1)$ for multiple categories as well.
+We employ the two algorithms from Section~\ref{sec:additive-singleCat}.
+The main difference with the single-category case is that when we count the number of edges between the balls in the original \multiSG for some category $i$, some of these edges may come from other categories, which might affect the estimation.
 We would like to claim that the number of edges from other categories between the two balls is small compared to the number of edges from category $i$.
 Unfortunately, such a claim does not follow from the \LCD condition, which prompts the following stronger condition.

 The stronger condition, called \globalCD[\GCDscale], states that at all scales up to \GCDscale, categories look essentially ``random'' with respect to one another.
 More specifically, given a pair of balls $B$, $B'$ in some category $i$, we count the number of node pairs $(u,u')$, $u\in B$, $u'\in B'$ such that $u$ and $u'$ are close in some other category $j$: